jayeshkoli-1402/jayeshkoli-1402/README.md

 ---

-### 🚀 About Me
+### 💫 About Me

+I'm currently studying:<br>
-- 🎓 Studying **Artificial Intelligence & Machine Learning (AIML)**, focused on **automation and IoT applications**
+Artificial Intelligence and Machine Learning (AIML) with a focus on automation and IoT applications.

-- 🔭 Currently exploring practical implementation of **ML libraries and pipelines**
+I'm looking to collaborate on:<br>
-- 🤝 Looking to collaborate on **open-source projects, startups, and innovative tech**
+Open-source projects, startups, and innovative technology-driven inventions.

+I'm currently learning:<br>
+Machine learning libraries and practical implementation techniques.

+Fun fact:<br>
-- ⚡ Fun fact: I pick up any programming language efficiently, given time to practice
+I adapt to any programming language efficiently when given sufficient time to learn and practice.
-- 💬 Ask me about: algorithms, browser extensions, automation, or ML tooling

 ---